Welcome to Soma!

 • The Pathogens win if all players’ HP is reduced to 0 or below.

-• When a player’s HP reaches 0, that player is considered defeated, and their army can no longer attack or defend.
+• When a player’s HP reaches 0, that player is considered defeated, and their army can no longer attack or defend, but may be infected or captured by enemy pathogens.